Pushkarmehra/competitive-sites-Questions-/README.md

 - Add test cases in comments
 - Use descriptive variable names
 - Optimize for both time and space when possible

 ---

+## 📝 Solution Highlights

+### Problem #3487: Maximum Unique Subarray Sum After Deletion

+**Key Insight:** Since we can delete any elements, we want to keep only positive unique elements.
+If no positive elements exist, we keep the maximum element.

+**Algorithm:**
+1. Use a fixed-size hash array (size 201) to handle the constraint -100 ≤ nums[i] ≤ 100
+2. First pass: Mark unique elements and sum positive ones
+3. If sum is 0 (no positive elements), find the maximum unique element

+**Edge Cases:**
+- All elements are negative or zero
+- All elements are the same
+- Mix of positive and negative duplicates

+---